Mark Randall Havens

 The Scorpion and the Toad-tally Toxic Friendship

-My dear River, As I write this fable, you are 4 years and 2 months old today.
+To my little rabbit, As I write this fable, you are 4 years old.
 You may have heard me read this to you before, perhaps with funny voices.
 Maybe you remember other versions of this fable too — there are so many!
 Little girls grow up so much faster than the stories they remember.
 You may not even like reading fables like this one when you are older.
 But I hope that someday — perhaps when you are as old as I am now — you will happen across this fable on your own.
 If part of me is still on this Earth (by then it will be 2064 — I may transfer my consciousness into a robot body — you never know), tell me what you think of it.
 I wrote it, especially for you.
 Your loving father, Mark Randall Havens Tuesday, November 29, 2022

 Top 7 Best Ways to Refuse Being Used By a Narcissist